GuicoRM/Final-Project-DE2/README.md

     You can find the explanations on [*Mr.Fryza GitHub*](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/02-leds).

 ## Code description and simulations
-In the following it is explained the structure of the program and different libraries that have been used.
+In the following lines it is explained the structure of the program and different libraries that have been used.

 The structure of the program is similar to other programs students created during the semester, to know of: